Compensation and Governance Committee Charter

 The Compensation and Governance Committee will be appointed by the Chair of the Board of Directors.
 It will be composed of at least two board members.
 Directors who are also employees of the Conservancy may not serve on the Compensation and Governance Committee.
 One member of the committee shall serve as committee chair.
-The members of the committee shall designate a Chair by majority vote of the full committee membership.
+The Chair of the Board of Directors appoints a Committee Chair or delegates selection of the Committee Chair to the full committee membership.

 The Compensation and Governance Committee’s role is to oversee, review and make periodic recommendations concerning the Conservancy’s corporate governance policies.
 It also includes reviewing the compensation of the Executive Director, and making recommendations to the full Board of Directors as to Executive Compensation

 The Compensation and Governance Committee is a standing committee of the Board of Directors.
 In carrying out the duties and powers described in the bylaws, the Board grants the committee authority and responsibility to: